COVID-19 pandemic in Ukraine: October–December 2021

 New infections and deaths started to break records by late October 2021.
 On 25 October Ukrainian health authorities reported a record daily high of 734 coronavirus-related deaths and 19,120 new infections.
 The recorded previous high of 614 deaths was set three days earlier.

 According to data from the Ministry of Health, by mid-December the number of infections was gradually retreating with twice as many recoveries per day as infections.
 On 11 December 238 coronavirus-related deaths were reported, 5,275 cases of infections were detected and 11.6 thousand people recovered from COVID-19.

 Russian invasion of Ukraine (February 2022–present)

-As the 2022 Russian invasion of Ukraine broke out, there were concerns that COVID-19 may become a bigger problem moving forward, alongside a polio epidemic.
-In late May 2022, Chief State Sanitary Doctor Ihor Kuzin stated that since the beginning of the conflict, more than 750 studies had been conducted and that further COVID-19 outbreaks were not expected in Ukraine in the near future.
+As the Russian invasion of Ukraine broke out, there were concerns that COVID-19 may become a bigger problem moving forward, alongside a polio epidemic.
+In late May 2022, Chief State Sanitary Doctor Ihor Kuzin stated that since the beginning of the invasion, more than 750 studies had been conducted and that further COVID-19 outbreaks were not expected in Ukraine in the near future.

+On 1 July 2023, all emergency measures related to COVID-19 in Ukraine were ended as the Health Ministry downgraded its status from an emergency to a permanent healthcare problem, with the response being the same as other respiratory diseases.